Tissamaharama Raja Maha Vihara: History

 king Devanampiya Tissa of Anuradhapura in 3rd century BC.

 After the establishment of Buddha Sasana in Sri Lanka, major Buddhist monasteries such as Anuradhapura Maha Viharaya and Mihintale Raja Maha Viharaya were established in the North central region of the country while Tissamaharama Raja Maha Viharaya and Sithulpawwa Rajamaha Viharaya were established in the Southern region.

 According to the chronicle Mahawamsa this temple was built in the 2nd century BC as Silapassa Pirivena, by then King Kavan Tissa (186-161 B.C.) of Ruhuna (Southern Sri Lanka) and in the reign of King Ilanaga (38-44 A.D.) the temple had been expanded and renovated.
 But according to some historians the temple was initially built by king Mahanaga in the 3rd century BC and later it was expanded as a major temple by king Kavan Tissa in the 2nd century BC.

-The beginning of kingdom of Ruhuna dates back to the reign of king Devanampiyatissa in 2nd century BC.
+The beginning of kingdom of Ruhuna dates back to the reign of king kalashoka in 2nd century BC.
 His younger brother Mahanaga left the then capital Anuradhapura to avoid an assassination attempt and moved to the southern area of the island and became the ruler of the area.
 Mahanaga is regarded as the first king of Ruhuna, where the capital of was Magama.
 King Mahanaga did a great service to improve agriculture and was responsible for raising a peaceful and prosperous civilization in the Southern Province of Sri Lanka.
 He was succeeded by his son Yatala-Tissa, who was able to rule the province virtuously.
 After Yatala-Tissa his son Gothabhaya became the king of the south, and by this time the kingdom of Ruhuna was well established and developed.
 After Gothabhaya, his son Kavan-Tissa succeeded to the throne.
 King Kawan Tissa is regarded as the founder of many Buddhist monasteries located in Southern and Eastern areas of Sri Lanka.